samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 ## Code of Conduct

 A code of conduct is an established set of rules and behaviors that all open source participants agree to abide by.
-This document helps to ensure a healthy and inclusive environment for all involved with the project.
+This document helps to ensure a healthy and inclusive environment for everyone involved with the project.

-This set of rules and expectations will go inside a CODE_OF_CONDUCT file in the root directory of your project.
+This set of rules and expectations should go inside a CODE_OF_CONDUCT file in the root directory of your project.
 Codes of conduct are generally divided into three main categories: pledge, standards, and enforcement.

 :::info